A few general notes about photos:

 How can I correct or update one of my photos?

-How do I find out the Photo ID Number of my photo?
+How do I find out what the Photo ID Number is?

 Which image formats do you accept?